Literature: Star Wars: Red Harvest

-- Academy of Adventure: If by "adventure", you mean having unakki eye spiders released by your headmaster among the student body to cull the weak (and resulting in eleven students going blind, two dying and one commiting suicide), then yes, adventure!
+- Academy of Adventure: If by "adventure", you mean having unakki eye spiders released by your headmaster among the student body to cull the weak (and resulting in eleven students going blind, two dying and one taking their own life), then yes, adventure!

 - Big Bad: Darth Scabrous.

 - Big "NO!": This is how Scabrous responses when Hestizo manages to free herself from the sacrifical slab she was tied onto just when he is about to plunge his sword down.

 - Black Eyes of Crazy: Zombies are described to have black, soulless eyes.

 - Curb-Stomp Battle: Any fight Lussk has with a student.

 - The Dead Have Eyes: The Murakami Zombies don't need eyes.
 They can hunt by a terrifying scream based form of echolocation.
 They do, however, enjoy using still functioning eyes to psych out prey.